kyverno/website/content/en/policies/other/add-pod-priorityclassname/add-pod-priorityclassname.md

 subject: Pod
 policyType: "mutate"
 description: >
     A Pod PriorityClass is used to provide a guarantee on the scheduling of a Pod relative to others.
-This policy adds the priorityClassName of `non-production` to any Pod deployed into a Namespace that does not have the label env=production.
+This policy adds the priorityClassName of `non-production` to any Pod controller deployed into a Namespace that does not have the label env=production.
 ---

 ## Policy Definition